tsubik/tsubik.github.io/_posts/2013-01-05-sass-with-aspnet-mvc4-twitter-bootstrap.md

 </pre></noscript>
 <script src="https://gist.github.com/4457378.js?file=application_v1.scss"> </script>

-So we are using one of compass built-in stylesheet (reset), main twitter bootstrap and reponsive stylesheet.
+We are now using one of compass built-in stylesheet (reset), main twitter bootstrap and reponsive stylesheet.

-Let's compile ours stylesheets
+Let's compile our stylesheets
 <code>compass compile</code>
-Now in Content directory we have all needed stylesheets.
+Now, in Content directory we have all the needed stylesheets.

 Update application layouts to use application.css from Content directory.